google/zetasql/docs/one-pager.md

 +---------+
 ```

-<a id="with_clause"></a>
-### WITH clause
+### WITH clause {: #with_clause }

-The `WITH` clause binds the results of one or more named subqueries to temporary
+The `WITH` clause binds the results of one or more named
-table names.
-Each introduced table name is visible in subsequent `SELECT`
+[subqueries][subquery-concepts] to temporary table names.
+Each introduced
+table name is visible in subsequent `SELECT` expressions within the same
-expressions within the same query expression.
-This includes the following kinds
-of `SELECT` expressions:
+query expression.
+This includes the following kinds of `SELECT` expressions:

 + Any `SELECT` expressions in subsequent `WITH` bindings
 + Top level `SELECT` expressions in the query expression on both sides of a set